GeoscienceAustralia/digitalearthau/modules/README.md

 Edit the `.version` file in the modulefiles directory.

-Eg. For agdc-py2-prod this is: `/g/data/v10/public/modules/modulefiles/agdc-py2-prod/.version`
+Eg. For `dea` this is: `/g/data/v10/public/modules/modulefiles/dea/.version`

 # Individual Modules